 Resources to help educators and parents introduce young people to the Bard

-For more Shakespeare, visit my Pinterest page to explore boards on finding Shakespeare in America and American Shakespeare gardens.
+Visit my Pinterest page to explore boards on finding Shakespeare in America, including American Shakespeare gardens.

 On Sundays, you’ll often find me enjoying #ShakespeareSunday on Twitter.
 Everyone is welcome to participate, and it’s a great way to connect with other Shakespeare fans.